 Transfer from Maryland Public Institutions

-Currently, applicants who have attended Maryland public institutions may be admitted in accordance with the criteria outlined in the previous paragraph.
+Currently, applicants who have attended Maryland public institutions may be admitted in accordance with the criteria previously outlined.
 The university subscribes to the policies set forth in the Maryland Higher Education Commission (MHEC) and Board of Regents transfer policies.
-When the number of students desiring admission exceeds the number that can be accommodated in a particular professional or specialized program, admission will be based on criteria developed by the university to select the best qualified students.
+When the number of students desiring admission exceeds the number that can be accommodated in a particular professional or specialized program, admission will be based on criteria developed by the university to select the best-qualified students.

 Articulated transfer programs are available at each Maryland public community college.
-An articulated transfer program is a list of courses that best prepare applicants for a particular course of study at the University of Maryland.
+An articulated transfer program is a list of courses that best prepare applicants for a particular course of study at UMD.
 Applicants who take appropriate courses specified in the articulated program and earn acceptable grades are guaranteed transfer with no loss of credit.
 Articulated transfer programs help students plan their new programs after changing career objectives.
-More information about ARTSYS, the articulation system, is available online at http://artsys.usmd.edu/.
-Applicants are encouraged to follow articulated programs to enhance their transition to the University of Maryland.
+More information about the articulation system (ARTSYS) is available online.
+Applicants are encouraged to follow articulated programs to enhance their transition to UMD.

-For more information on receiving transfer credit at the University of Maryland, please see the Transfer Credit section of this catalog.
+For more information on receiving transfer credit at UMD, please see the Transfer Credit section of this catalog.